Skip to content

 What is an Apprentice?

-An apprentice is an employee aged 16 or over who works for while also studying.
+An apprentice is an employee aged 16 or over who is not currently in a part-time or full-time education, who wishes to work and undergo training while also studying.
 Typically, their apprenticeship placement lasts between one to six years.
-Your current employees can be apprentices as well as new employees you employ.
+Your current employees can start their apprenticeship with you, and an apprentice can also be a new employee you employ.
 Apprentices work at least 30 hours per week.
 If they work less than this, you should extend the length of their programme.

 It is a common misconception that apprentices are those who have recently left school.
 In fact, an apprentice can be of any age, such as an older individual undertaking a career change.